sb16072007/login_validation/README.md

-## Login Validation (Dart)
+# Login Validation
- An example of multi-user Login Validation in Dart
+ An Multi-User Login Validation in Dart

- By Default it has 4 records.
+ By Default it has 4 users.

  The User Data is stored in the file lib/userData.dart